 “There is no must in art because art is free.”
-It certainly is with these free art exhibitions and galleries, perfect for an eyeful of though-provoking paintings, sculptures, and installations.
+It certainly is when you visit these free art exhibitions and galleries, perfect for an eyeful of though-provoking paintings, sculptures, and installations.
 Just remember to pose thoughtfully, and you’ll fool anyone into thinking you’re a genius art critic.

 57. Tate Britain

-60. Embrace the underground art scene with Leake Street’s graffiti.
+Embrace the underground street art scene at Leake Street in Waterloo.

 61. Somerset House